-The case is useful both at home and away.
-If you have a dog or a cat at home, it’s a fair bet that he or she would love to chew on your hearing aids.
-The scent reminds the dog of its owner, so be sure to keep them in a safe place such as the case.
+The case is useful both at home and when away.
+If you have a dog or a cat at home, it’s a fair bet that they would love to chew on your hearing aids. as the scent can remind them of you.
+Be sure to keep your hearing aids in a safe place such as in the case.
 Children also have a habit of seeking out hearing aids to play with – keep them away from babies and toddlers alike.

 3. Create a routine

-Taking your hearing aids off and putting them back on in the same place can be very helpful in building a solid routine.
+Taking your hearing aids off and putting them back on at the same time can be very helpful in building a solid routine.
 This could be after combing your hair, showering or brushing your teeth – activities that you perform every day.

 4. Turn on a light or lower background noise